 There will be small group withdrawal lessons for students in Y7, 8 & 9 as required by individuals who have more severe dyslexic tendencies; this will be taught by a teaching assistant.
-For students in Y10 and Y11, there will be a tutor time session and lunch time session available for dyslexia support.

 Nurture Group Intervention

 Nurture is an in-school, teacher-led, focused intervention group for small numbers of children who have particular social, emotional and behavioural needs.
 The group is staffed by two supportive adults who are trained for this level of intervention.
 They support children who will benefit from additional nurturing experiences, by providing a safe and structured environment where children are encouraged to develop positive and trusting relationships with adults and other students.